Maximilian I of Mexico: Years in the Imperial Austrian Navy

-Naval career

-Continuing in his naval career, Maximilian learned to command sailors and received a solid education regarding the technical aspects of navigation.
-On 10 September 1854, he was named Commander in Chief of the Austrian Navy and was granted the rank of counter admiral.
-Amidst those naval experiences, he further developed his love of voyages and of getting to experience new, exotic locations.
-He visited Beirut, Palestine, and Egypt.
+Maximilian learned to command sailors and received a solid education regarding the technical aspects of navigation.
+On 10 September 1854, he was named Commander-in-Chief of the Austrian Navy and was granted the rank of counter admiral.
 As commander-in-chief, Maximilian carried out several reforms to modernize the naval forces.
-He was instrumental in creating the naval port at Trieste and Pola (now Pula), as well as the battle fleet with which Admiral Wilhelm von Tegetthoff would later secure his victories.
-He was however criticized for diverting massive funds to ship building from the training, sea going experience and morale of sailors.
-He also initiated a large-scale scientific expedition (1857–1859) during which the frigate SMS Novara became the first Austrian warship to circumnavigate the globe.
+He was instrumental in creating the naval ports at Trieste and Pola (now Pula), as well as the battle fleet with which Admiral Wilhelm von Tegetthoff would later secure his victories.
+He was however criticized for diverting massive funds to ship building from the training, sea going experience, and morale of sailors.
+He also initiated a large-scale scientific expedition (1857–1859).

 At the end of 1855, he sought refuge for his ship in the Gulf of Trieste during poor sailing weather.
 He was impressed enough to immediately consider building a residence there, a goal which he actually carried out in March 1856, when he began construction of what would later be called Miramare Castle, located near the city of Trieste.

-After the end of the Crimean War in March 1856 that brought a period of peace to Europe, Maximilian traveled to Paris to meet Emperor of the French, Napoleon III and his wife the Empress Eugénie,.
+At end of the Crimean War in March 1856 that brought a period of peace to Europe, Maximilian traveled to Paris to meet Emperor of the French, Napoleon III and his wife the Empress Eugénie.
 There he also met Mexican conservatives, who would later prove to be decisive in Maximilian's life.
-The Archduke would write about this initial meeting in his diary “although the emperor lacks the genius of his famous uncle, he retains fortunately for France, a grand personality.
-He stands tall over the century and shall surely leave his mark on it.”
+The Archduke would write about this initial meeting in his diary "although the emperor lacks the genius of his famous uncle, he retains fortunately for France, a grand personality.
+He stands tall over the century and shall surely leave his mark on it."